 One of the essential workhorses for product verification is our coordinate measuring machine.
 We use it every day to qualify rapid prototypes and production parts that have complex geometries with tight tolerances.
 Learn more about how this versatile machine is one more way we ensure every part we make meets and exceeds your expectations.

-What Is A Coordinate Measuring Machine?
+What is a Coordinate Measuring Machine?

-Are There Drawbacks To The CMM?
+Are There Limitations to the CMM?

-The size of the probe tip must be suitable for the features it’s intended to measure.
-A tip that is too large will be unable to resolve fine features smaller than itself.
-Also, the tip must be very clean, at the microscopic level, to insure that no foreign contaminants get between the ruby tip and the workpiece.
+All touch probes make physical contact with an object to take a reading.
+The size of the probe tip must therefore be suitable for the features it’s intended to measure.
+A tip that’s too large will be unable to resolve fine features smaller than itself.
+Also, the tip must be very clean, at the microscopic level, to ensure that no foreign contaminants get between the tip and the workpiece.

 Very soft and pliable rubbers or elastomers might be so yielding under the touch of the probe that the surface deflects slightly, causing an errant reading.
 Other techniques involving lasers or visible light would then be employed for a more accurate measurement.

 How Reliable is the CMM?

 The reliability of the CMM is dependent upon a very rigid physical frame that does not distort over time or due to environmental conditions.
 Our Nikon Altera ceramic bridge CMM, using a Renishaw PH10M Plus probe, is guaranteed to maintain its accuracy for 10 years without requiring adjustment or calibration – a testament to the robustness and reliability of its design.

 Ultimately, reliable measurements of complex shapes and surfaces may rely on a combination of tools and techniques, each of which is optimized for a specific application.

 We employ many advanced measuring tools to ensure peace of mind on every part we make.
 You may also be interested to learn more about how we apply accuracy and precision in a manufacturing environment.